istlab/Alitheia-Core/4143760-4167562/assignment1.md

 ### Important source code entities

-The main class of the Alitheia Core is AlitheiaCore.java, in the eu.sqooss.core package, which initializes the core components of the system and provides a static instance of AlitheiaCore.
-All services of the AlitheiaCore classes can then be called by using the methods defined in the AlitheiaCoreService interface, which is present in the same package as the AlitheiaCore class.
-These services are implemented in the eu.sqooss.service package and divided into a large number of packages, such as admin, db, scheduler, updater and util.
+The main class of the Alitheia Core is `AlitheiaCore`, in the `eu.sqooss.core` package, which initializes the core components of the system and provides a static instance of AlitheiaCore.
+All services of the `AlitheiaCore` class can then be called by using the methods defined in the `AlitheiaCoreService` interface, which is present in the same package as the `AlitheiaCore` class.
+These services are implemented in the `eu.sqooss.service` package and divided into a large number of packages, such as `admin`, `db`, `scheduler`, `updater` and `util`.
 Each package can also contain classes that the service depends on.

 ### Impression of design and implementation